xin-wang-kr/viztrust-hackathon-project/README.md

-# VizTrust: A Visual Analytics Tool for Capturing User Trust Development in Human-AI Communication
+# VizTrust: A Visual Analytics Tool for Capturing User Trust Dynamics in Human-AI Communication

 This is project submission to LLM Agent Hackathon.